Working with Gesture, Drawing, Painting and Collage

 The Symbolic of the Circle

-The Grid Form and the Disolution of the Grid Form
+The Grid Form and the Dissolution of the Grid Form

-Working in the above media, June Allen explores an alternance between holding and abandon in the creative process.
+Working in the above media, June Allen explores an alternance between holding and abandon in the creative process, with a play between gesture and the visual object.

-2015 finalist for the Art Luxembourg Prize, she works, and show work in Europe and in the USA.
+2015 finalist for the Art Luxembourg Prize, she works, and shows work in Europe and in the USA.

 She was a resident of Grands Voisins 1, supported by Paris City Hall, from its inception in novembre 2015, until December 2017, where she developed several exhibits, installations, and art projects, and participated in others ; following a residence in Pixérécourt, Curry Vavart in 2014.